AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 *  Make sure the [`X-Frame-Option` HTTP header]({{page.baseurl}}/config-guide/secy/secy-xframe.html) is set properly.
 *  Take precautions against cross-site scripting (XSS) by [securing your templates]({{page.baseurl}}/extension-dev-guide/xss-protection.html)

-If you installed by [cloning the Magento repository]({{page.baseurl}}/install-gde/prereq/dev_install.html), make sure that when you deploy Magento, you only include files and folders that are required for the production environment.
+If you installed by [cloning the GitHub repository]({{page.baseurl}}/install-gde/prereq/dev_install.html), make sure that when you deploy Magento, you only include files and folders that are required for the production environment.
 Files and folders that are not required can potentially expose security risks.

 ## Enable Apache server rewrites {#post-install-rewrites}